bensheldon/good_job/README.md

 GoodJob can enqueue Active Job jobs on a recurring basis that can be used as a replacement for cron.

-Cron-style jobs can be performed by any GoodJob process (e.g., CLI or `:async` execution mode) that has `config.good_job.enable_cron` set to `true`.
-That is, one or more job executor processes can be configured to perform recurring jobs.

-GoodJob's cron uses unique indexes to ensure that only a single job is enqueued at the given time interval.
+Cron-style jobs can be enequeued by any GoodJob process (e.g., CLI or `:async` execution mode) that has `config.good_job.enable_cron` set to `true`.
+Enabling cron on multiple processes will not enqueue duplicate jobs; GoodJob's cron uses unique indexes to ensure that only a single job is enqueued for a given time interval.
 In order for this to work, GoodJob must preserve cron-created job records; these records will be automatically deleted like any other preserved record.

 Cron-format is parsed by the [`fugit`](https://github.com/floraison/fugit) gem, which has support for seconds-level resolution (e.g. `* * * * * *`) and natural language parsing (e.g. `every second`).